 Codependency creates a deep sense of loneliness because you can't be yourself.
 You're so busy doing for others that your life is never really your own.

 In order to get help and start recovery, you have to "hit bottom" much like the alcoholic.
-Unfortunately, it's harder if you're a codependent person, to see a problem.
-You don't think you need recovery because you're not the one drinking.
+Unfortunately, it's harder if you're a codependent person, to see your behavior as a problem.
+You don't think you need help because you're not the one drinking.

-You think that you have all the answers - and let's face it, when people keep coming to you for help, you think that you do.
+You think that you have all the answers - and let's face it, when people keep coming to you for help, it proves your point.
 That's one of the reasons why it takes a lot for codependents to stop.
 You think that others can't survive without your help.

 Starting the Recovery Process

 Pain is the greatest motivator for instigating change.
-You don't seek change just because you think you should.
+You don't seek change because you think you should.
 You seek change because you're tired of hurting.
-There comes a point where you're ready to do something different.
+There comes a point when you're ready to do something different.

 Where do you start?

 Here are 10 tasks for starting you on the path of codependency recovery.

 No longer are you willing to sacrifice yourself for everyone else.
 Putting yourself last creates a mountain of resentment that goes unexpressed.
 Not ignoring your needs has to stop.